: Greenovation Hub

 Sources of Financing

-By Greenovation Hub Posted on Sat 26 Jan 2013, about 11 years ago
+By Greenovation Hub Posted on Sat 26 Jan 2013, almost 12 years ago

 Currently we mainly got sponsorship from various foundations in China and the world.
 We also have small parts of financing from individuals and the governments.
 We hope that we can raise considerable part of the money from individuals and business in the future.